The Fifth Elephant: Plot summary

 The Ankh-Morpork City Watch is expanding; there is now a Traffic department, and the clacks is replacing homing pigeons for communications between officers.
 The Watch is investigating the theft of the replica Scone of Stone (a parody of the real-life Stone of Scone) from the Ankh-Morpork Dwarf Bread Museum and the murder of Wallace Sonky, the inventor of preventatives.

 Samuel Vimes, Commander of the Ankh-Morpork City Watch and Duke of Ankh, is sent to the remote region of Überwald as an ambassador to take advantage of the coronation of the Low King of the Dwarves to negotiate for increased imports of fat.
 Underground fat deposits are abundant in Überwald as a fifth Discworld-supporting elephant impacted there in prehistoric times, according to legend.

 Überwald is the traditional home of the Disc's dwarves.
-The election of the progressive Rhys Rhysson as Low King resulted from split opposition amongst various dwarf clans and the growing influence of Ankh-Morpork as the largest dwarf city on the Disc.
+The election of the "unknown quantity" Rhys Rhysson as Low King over the traditionalist Albrecht Albrechtson resulted from split opposition amongst various dwarf clans and the growing influence of Ankh-Morpork as the largest dwarf city on the Disc.
 A cabal of local werewolves seek to exploit this opportunity to destabilize the already deeply divided dwarf society.
 They instigate the apparent theft of the real Scone of Stone hoping to cause a civil war between traditionalist and progressive dwarves and isolate the country under the werewolves' feudal leadership.

 In his capacity as ambassador Vimes meets the leaders of the local vampires, werewolves and dwarves, investigating the planned putsch along the way.
 Back in Ankh-Morpork, Captain Angua, alerted by Gavin, a wolf and old friend, learns that her werewolf brother Wolfgang is the head of the conspiracy and sets out to Überwald to stop him.
 Consequently, Captain Carrot also abandons the Watch and pursues her across the country, enlisting the talking dog Gaspode to follow her scent.
 Lord Vetinari appoints the incompetent Sergeant Colon as acting captain.

 Colon becomes increasingly strict and paranoid, punishing members of the Watch for minor or imagined infractions.
 He also makes a number of speciesist remarks about troll and dwarf officers, leading officers to leave the Watch, with the number of Watchmen under Colon's command eventually dropping by two-thirds.